kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 Another knob, `backoffCount` is difficult to estimate how many hours jobs will actually be retried (requeued).
 So, it might be useful to make a knob to possible to set timeout until the workload is deactivated.
+For the first iteration, we don't make this knob since only `backoffLimitCount` would be enough to current stories.

 ```go
 type RequeuingStrategy struct {